nestybox/sysbox-ee/README.md

 ## Feedback

-We love feedback, as it helps us improve Sysboxd and set its future direction.
+We love feedback, as it helps us improve Sysbox and set its future direction.

 We would much appreciate if you would take a couple of minutes to